Tw0side/OOPS-S3-CSE-AND-CYBER---KTU/README.md

 Its advised not to blindly copy paste this programs but rather understand what a specific Line of code does.
 HAPPY CODING

-Follow the steps to Download the Repo with all the contents.
+Follow the steps to Download the Repo with all the contents.[For LINUX BASED OS since ubuntu is the GOTO OS in our labs]

  1]